MixPayProtocol/legacy2.developers.mixpay.me/content/api/connect/memo.md

 summary:  Decode MixPay payment's memo.
 ---

 If you use Mixin API [GET /snapshots](https://developers.mixin.one/docs/api/transfer/snapshots), you can get the following response.
-The parameter Memo is sent by MixPay settings.
+MixPay settings send the parameter Memo.

 ```json